upmaru/uplink/README.md

 Here are some features we're planning to develop for uplink.

 - [ ] Pro Mode - Currently the lite version is available on instellar.
-We want to enable pro mode to allow users to persist state to a database not running on the cluster.
+We want to enable pro mode to allow users to persist state to a database running outside the cluster.
 This will open up many more opportunities.

 - [ ] Vault - Provides ability to store secrets securely on the cluster.
 This means all storage of environment variables will be persisted inside a cluster marked as `trusted`.
 Applications will directly fetch variables from uplink on the cluster without relying on [instellar.app](https://instellar.app).
 This will only work for uplink in `pro` mode.